 Terje Leiren’s research focuses on Norwegian studies and the cultural history of Scandinavian and Scandinavian America.
 He is interested in questions of national identity, ethnicity, and cultural expression and has published extensively on the history of the Norwegian-Swedish Union (1814-1905), the establishment of the modern Norwegian monarchy in 1905, Sigurd Ibsen, and Marcus Thrane, a Norwegian radical labor leader who immigrated to the United States in 1864.
-Leiren's current research focuses on the life and work of Sigurd Ibsen
+Leiren is currently revising and updating the Historical Dictionary of Norway for Rowman and Littlefield Publishers.

 New Directions in Scandinavian Studies